High-Value Watch Packaging: 2026 Luxury Watch Shipping Guide

 2.

-Apply an antistatic film to the glass and the background.
-Secure with low-tack adhesive (engraving protection).
+Apply an antistatic film to the glass and the back.
+Secure it with low-tack adhesive (to protect the engravings).

 3.